jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/example.md

 ---
-title: "Setup an example application"
+title: "Setup the tools and an example application"
 weight: 3
 layout: "learningpathall"
 ---

-## Linux setup

-You should have an Arm Linux computer with Perf installed, and you should be able to SSH to the computer.
+You should have an Arm Linux computer with Perf installed, and you should be able to [SSH](/install-guides/ssh/) to the computer.
+You will use SSH to copy the required tools and example code from you local computer to the Arm Linux computer.

-## Copy tools
+## Copy the required tools

-Copy the Gator daemon to your Arm Linux computer.
-There are multiple Gator daemons in the Performance Studio installtion, use the `arm64` version.
+To get ready for function attributed metrics, copy the Gator daemon to your Arm Linux computer.

+There are multiple Gator daemons in the Performance Studio installation, use the `arm64` version.

+Replace `installation-dir` with the location of your Performance Studio installation.
+For example, the default location on macOS is `/Applications/Arm_Performance_Studio_2024.0`.

+Substitute your user name and the IP address of the Arm Linux computer.

+Use `ssh` to copy the `gatord` executable (with your substitutions):

 ```console
 scp <installation-dir>/Arm_Performance_Studio_2024.0/streamline/bin/linux/arm64/gatord <user>@<remote-ip-address>:~/
 ```

-Copy the tools for function specific metrics from your local Arm Performance Studio installation to the Arm Linux computer.
+Next, copy the tools for function attributed metrics from your local Performance Studio installation to the Arm Linux computer.

-Arm_Performance_Studio_2024.0/streamline/prototypes/utils to the Arm Linux target machine.
+The tools are located in `/Applications/Arm_Performance_Studio_2024.0/streamline/prototypes/utils` and remember to substitute your user name and IP address:

 ```console
 scp -r <installation-dir>/Arm_Performance_Studio_2024.0/streamline/utils <user>@<remote-ip-address>:~/